IstiyakMilon/mentorship-app/README.md

 JRE 1.8, Gradle 6.8.1+, PostgreSQL 10.0+

 ## Geting Started

+- Use `gradle clean build` in the project root directory to build the project.
+- Run the main class, `com.algorizin.mentorship.MentorshipAppApplication` to start the application.

 You have to authenticate first to access other api.
 You have to use "/authenticate" endpoint is to generate jwt token.
-For this run the following curl command using "/authenticate" endpoint.
+For this, you have to run the following curl command using "/authenticate" endpoint.
 You will get a token.
 ```
 curl --request POST -H "Content-Type: application/json" --data '{"userId":"admin","password":"asdf12"}' --url "http://localhost:8080/authenticate"